 How to Stream the A-League Grand Final Live

 Kayo Sports offers a variety of A League Grand Final streaming options, thanks to the ability to watch the match live on a range of devices, or to catch it on-demand after the game has concluded.
 Not only will Kayo show extensive pre-game coverage to get you warmed up before kick-off, but the entire match will be available to watch live and in High Definition on a variety of streaming devices, including PCs and Macs via a number of different browsers, iOS and Android phones and tablets, as well as Google Chromecast, and Apple and Telstra TV.

 And what’s more, the great features available on Kayo Sports will make an already thrilling event even more exciting.
-The SplitView feature enables you to watch up to four events on the same screen at the same time, so you can keep one eye on the array of other sport going on simultaneously – including Round 9 of the AFL, Round 10 of the NRL, and Round 14 of the Super Rugby.
+The SplitView feature enables you to watch up to four events on the same screen at the same time, so you can keep one eye on the array of other sport going on simultaneously – including the lastest rounds of NRL, AFL and Super Rugby.
 Plus, the ability to pause live TV lets you take a break from the action if something comes up.
 And if you need to watch the game on-demand at a later stage, you can keep the scores off your screen with the No Spoilers function, while the Key Moments feature enables you to skip through to the biggest moments if you’re in a hurry – or if you just want to relive the best of the action.